felixwatts/VillageCoin/README.md

 Anyone can create their own _village_, which is an instance of the currency with its own gatekeepers, citizens and policies.

 I made VillageCoin in my spare time as a way to learn DApp development.
-Please don't take it too seriously or actually use it for anything serious!
+Please don't take it too seriously!